larastudio/stedding/README.md

 ````
 This is run as root in most of our cases `--ask-sudo-pass` is not added here.
 ## Server Packages
 The current Ansible playbooks contain all the necessary packages to run a Laravel app and some more besides that.
-Here are all the packages besides PHP 7.1:
+Here are all the packages:

 * git
 * nginx
 * composer
+* php 7.1
 * mariadb
 * memcached

+#### Nginx
+Nginx details are stored in `vars/main.yml` .
+One host for the site being used for testing purposes has been added there.
+Do change it to work with the domain of your choice.

 #### PHP Packages
 Current list of PHP packages is pretty large at the moment and not all are needed to run Laravel.
 In the future some of these packages may be removed.
 Here is the current list of PHP packages that will be installed: